-2.36.
-The definition of AD in Article 2(1) of the Orders is given as:

-"the bacterial fermentation of organic material in the absence of free oxygen".

-2.37.
-ROCs can be awarded, where a gaseous fuel produced by AD is used for electricity generation, provided the eligible ROC banding definition for AD (given in Appendix 3) is complied with.
-Generating stations producing gas from sewage or material in landfill are not eligible for the AD band.

-2.38.
-The 'energy crop' definition set out earlier in this Chapter is not relevant for AD generating stations.
+- 1.72 The definition of AD in Article 2(1) of the ROO 2015(as amended), Schedule 2 Part 1(1) of the ROS 2009(as amended and Part 1(2) of the NIRO 2009(as amended) is given as: - "the bacterial fermentation of organic material in the absence of free oxygen". - 1.73 ROCs can be awarded, where a gaseous fuel produced by AD is used for electricity generation, provided the eligible ROC banding definition for AD (given in Appendix 3) is complied with.
+Generating stations producing gas from sewage or material in landfill are not eligible for the AD band. - 1.74 The 'energy crop' definition set out earlier in this Chapter is not relevant for AD generating stations.
 This is because these stations would be awarded AD ROCs and not energy crop ROCs in which the 'energy crop' definition is used.